Trusted WordPress tutorials, when you need them most.

 The most important difference you will notice is the time it took to download the complete webpage.
 We recommend running at least 3 tests to get a more accurate picture.

-You can then take out an average result and use it to decide whether or not your website needs improvement.
+You can then take an average result and use it to decide whether or not your website needs improvement.

 2. Test from Different Geographic Locations